fd0/uens/README.md

 event (like dock/undock or suspend/resume) occurs.
 The source for the event (`acpid` or `systemd`) should be passed as the first argument, the event itself (and possibly more strings) as further arguments.
-The arguments are written to all pipes that match (per default) `/tmp/uens-*.fifo`.
+The arguments are written to a logfile (`/var/run/uens/events.log`), together with a timestamp.

-ATTENTION: When calling this script from `acpid`/`systemd` (as root), make sure that it is not writeable by any user.
+ATTENTION: When calling this script from `acpid`/`systemd` (as root), make sure that the script itself is not writeable by any user.
 This can for example be achieved as follows (run commands as root):

 ```shell
 # cp uens-{send,listen} /usr/bin